glitchnsec/CSCD27H3F22/tutorials/04/README.md

 # Asymmetric Cryptography

+Let us assume the following:
+- Alice has an asymmetric key pair ***(ksA, KpA)***
+- Bob has an asymmetric key pair ***(ksB, KpB)***
+- They have each others public key i.e Alice knows ***KpB*** and Bob knows ***KpA***.

-Let us assume that Alice has a asymmetric key pair *(ksA, KpA)* and Bob has an asymmetric key pair (ksB, KpB) and thet they each others public key.
-To simplify the exercise, let us assumed that we can use these asymmetric keys to encrypt and decrypt any message of any length easily (though this is not true in practice).
+To simplify the exercise, let us assume that we can use these asymmetric keys to encrypt and decrypt any message of any length easily (though this is not true in practice).

-4. Alice wishes to send a signed but not encrypted message to Bob, how does she generates the signature *s* and what does she send over to Bob?
+4. Alice wishes to send a signed but not encrypted message to Bob, how does she generates the signature ***s*** and what does she send over to Bob?

 5. How does Bob verifies the signature?

 6. Alice wishes to send an encrypted and signed message to Bob, how does she "sign-then-encrypt" the message and what does she send over to Bob?

-7. How does Bob extract the message and verifies the signature?
+7. How does Bob extract the message and verify the signature?

 ## Key exchange

 In practice, it is too slow to use public-key cryptography on large messages.
-One solution is to use public-key cryptography to exchange a public key but it is usually not recommend.
+One solution is to use public-key cryptography to exchange a public key but it is usually not recommended.

 8. Why is it better to exchange a session key using the Diffie-Hellman protocol rather than using public cryptography directly?